intmus/inttheory19-20/_04-intro-rhythm/a1-simplemeter.md

 abc: true
 ---

-Because we are assuming that you are already familiar with the basics of rhythmic notation, we will be skipping most of the basic rhythmic terminology.
+We will be assuming that you are already familiar with the basics of rhythmic notation, so we will be skipping most of the basic rhythmic terminology.
 If you would like to review, I have included some materials from *Open Music Theory* in the [Further Reading]({{ site.baseurl }}/04-intro-rhythm/a2-simplemeter.html).

 ## Simple meters

 Instead, we will be skipping ahead into classifications for meters.
 For today's topic, we will be focusing exclusively on simple meters, one of the two classifications for *regular* meters.

-We must agree on a few basic terms. *Meter* is the manner in which we organize strong and weak pulses in music over time, and it is from this grouping that we determine the length of each *measure*.
+First, a few basic terms: *Meter* is the manner in which we organize strong and weak pulses in music over time, and it is from this grouping that we determine the length of each *measure*.
 At its most basic, meter tells us two things:
 - how we divide the meter into regular or irregular pulses called *beats*
 - how many of these *beats* are in the measure

 If we imagine meter as a hierarchy, *beats* are the highest level.
 Beats are then divided into *divisions*, and *divisions* can be further divided into *subdivisions*.
 A *regular* meter is one in which every *beat* is the same length.

-Finally, do remember that meter is somewhat subjective and can be greatly altered by many factors, especially tempo.
+Finally, remember that meter is somewhat subjective and can be greatly altered by many factors, especially tempo.
 Where one listener might listen to a piece with four quarter-notes per measure and feel that the quarter notes are the beat, another listener may listen to the same piece and hear the beat in a slow two with the half-note as the beat.

 ### Goals for this topic